-Well, I was always a comics fan, from the age of 5 or so but I didn’t really make the leap to trying to become a comics creator until I went to high school.
-That was the point where it dawned on me that you could make a living creating comics.
+Well, I was always a comics fan, from the age of 5 or so, but I didn’t really make the leap to trying to become a comics creator until I went to high school.
+That was the point where it dawned on me that you could make a living creating comic books.

 Have you experienced any challenges in your 20+ years of being in the comic book industry?

-If I type “Jamal Igle Art” in Google Images I can see that your drawings all have a signature style, who or what has influenced your art style?
+I can see that your drawings all have a signature style.
+Who or what has influenced your art style?

 Which past titles did you enjoy working on the most and why?

-I did, because two of my favorite people (Sterling Gates and Jerry Ordway) worked on it.
-Could I see Supergirl in the MOS universe?
-Probably, but I have no interest in Zack Snyder’s take on Superman.
+I did, because two of my favourite people (Sterling Gates and Jerry Ordway) worked on it.
+Could I see Supergirl in the Man of Steel universe?
+Probably.
+But I have no interest in Zack Snyder’s take on Superman.

 What current projects are you working on?

-I’m currently penciling an issue of G.I.
-Joe Special Missions and I have a project to be announced coming up right after.
+I’m currently pencilling an issue of G.I.
+Joe: Special Missions and I have a project to be announced coming up right after.